 - The actual figures for these penalty charges are murky, because banks in their annual reports do not separate out penalty charges from those that are levied for using ATMs and for maintaining customers’ accounts.

-- Although conservative estimates by the Consumer Action Law Centre and Choice always suggested that these penalties were worth hundreds of millions of dollars to the banks each year, in May 2009 the Reserve Bank of Australia published the true value of these bank penalty fees for the first time.
+- Although estimates by the Consumer Action Law Centre and other consumer action groups always suggested that these penalties were worth hundreds of millions of dollars to the banks each year, in May 2009 the Reserve Bank of Australia published the true value of these bank penalty fees for the first time.
 In fact, they made the banks nearly $1 billion in 2008.

 In 2007, the Australian Bankers’ Association (ABA) replied to its critics regarding accusations that bank penalty fees were unfair and possibly illegal.
 It said: